-Jewish Life is committed to growing and developing Jewish Life on campus.
+We are committed to growing and developing Jewish Life on campus.
 Student leaders of Hillel Jewish student organization work with our director Eli Bass to create a vibrant Jewish community.
 Our community is proud to affiliate with Hillel International.

 The Goldstein-Weis Hillel House is the hub for Jewish life at Susquehanna.
 Students host large Shabbat dinners and a variety of other programs.
-Hillel house is a former home that provides space for students to engage in Jewish programs, hang out, watch TV, study and creating community.
-Our Kosher kitchen provides a space for students to learn about Judaism and learn to cook delicious food.
+Hillel house is a former home that provides space for students to engage in Jewish programs, hang out, watch TV, study and create community.
+Our Kosher kitchen provides a space for students to learn about Judaism and to cook delicious food.
 Holiday celebrations are held here throughout the year.

 What else should you know about Jewish Life at Susquehanna?